harmonydata/hackathon/accessibility-evaluation.md

 Content should be structured using proper headings h1 to h6.
 Landmarks should also be marked up correctly, e.g. header, nav, main, footer.
 #### 2.4 Distinguishable
 Colour Contrast should be 4.5:1 for normal text, 3:1 for large text.
 Text should be able to be resized up to 200% without loss of content or functionality.

+### Operable
+#### Keyboard Accessible
+Ensure all interactive elements (links, buttons, form controls) are keyboard accessible and focus indicators are visible.
+#### Enough Time
+Check for adjustable or extendable time limits.
+#### Seizures and Physical Reactions
+Ensure content does not contain flashes that could cause seizures (no more than 3 flashes per second).
+#### Navigable
+Navigation: Ensure navigation order is logical and consistent; include skip links.
+Ensure all pages have descriptive titles and every link text is descriptive and meaningful.

+### Understandable